rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/File Upload Vulnerabilities/Bypassing File Upload Filtering/Client-side/Removing JavaScript Filtering.md

 ![[remove-js-1.png]]
 We will use Burp Suite to remove the JavaScript function and upload a different file.
 1. Using Burp Proxy, intercept the request.
 Right-click and select **Do intercept** then **Response to this request**.
-2. Click **Forward** to see the response, this gives us the ability to modify the HTML of the respo
+2. Click **Forward** to see the response, this gives us the ability to modify the HTML of the response; comment out or delete the JavaScript function, then click **Forward** again.
+3. With the filtering function disabled or removed, upload any file.